 Finally, a little bit about why we’ve chosen the Kraken Z73.

-First of all, it currently offers the best closed-loop water cooling performance on the market, and for a build such as this one, no less would do.
+First of all, it currently offers the best closed-loop water cooling performance, and for a build such as this one, no less would do.
 Second, it has a 360 mm radiator, which, granted, might be a bit of an overkill, but trust us, too much cooling is always better than not enough of it.
-What’s more, thanks to better passive cooling, the fans will work much quieter.
+What’s more, thanks to better passive cooling, the fans will be much quieter.

-And finally, last but not least, the phenomenal new piece of bling, the LCD display.
+And finally, last but not least, the phenomenal new piece of bling, the LCD screen.

 No, this cooler does not have RGB, but it does boast an LCD screen on top of the CPU block.
 The display is completely customizable, and it can show anything from the current CPU and ambient temperatures to fun images or even gifs for an entirely new level of personalization.

 The GPU pick was a no-brainer.
-If you want the best GPU on the market, the RTX 3090 is the way to go.
+If you want the best GPU on the market, the RTX 3090 is the way to go, and for this premium battlestation we picked the MSI Gaming GeForce RTX 3090 Gaming X Trio as our weapon of choice.

-When it comes to gaming performance, the RTX 3090 exceeds all expectations.
+When it comes to gaming performance, the RTX 3090 Gaming X Trio exceeds all expectations.
 Live streaming is easier than ever, VR is phenomenal, and 4K gaming will blow your mind (provided you have the right monitor to pull it off).

 8K gaming, on the other hand, will have to wait a bit unless you have $4000+ to spend on a monitor.
 Plus, the glory of 8K is much better appreciated on a screen that far exceeds monitor size, which coincidentally also far exceeds most people’s budgets.